 Before taking Evolution and Human Behavior BIO302 you could say that I was pretty ‘disconnected’.
 I had never heard of Open Pedagogy; in fact, I had never taken any sort of online course and the majority of my professors steered clear of using Canvas (BlackBoard/ Easel/ Moodle/ etc.) or any other online platform.
 I was accustomed to hard-copy textbooks, handwritten in-class worksheets, and producing tangible, hardy-copy projects.
 Little did I know that being accustomed to this form of learning would end up being the very issue I had with learning.

-I proudly hold an impressive cumulative 4.0 G.P.A. at a Liberal Arts College (I only point this out because it’s important to note that I am a film student, and if i went to an Arts college I would be in only film classes where my acceleration would be almost expected.
-However, I am at a Liberal Arts college which means I am required to take maths, sciences (natural and social), arts, humanities, etc. in addition to my major requirements.
+I proudly hold an impressive cumulative 4.0 G.P.A. at a Liberal Arts College.
+I draw attention to the fact that I attend a Liberal Arts College because I am a film student; if I went to a Fine Arts College, I would be enrolled in strictly film/ film-related classes where my acceleration would be almost expected.
+However, at a Liberal Arts College I am required to take maths, sciences (natural and social), arts, humanities, etc. in addition to my major requirements.

 When I requested to be in an online Biology class I didn’t really know what to expect.
-I assumed there would be an online textbook that we would have to read before filling out short-answer responses or online homework sheets, then once every week or so we would have to sign into Canvas to take an online quiz or test.
+I assumed there would be an online textbook that we would have to read before filling out short-answer responses or online homework sheets, then (once every week, or so) we would have to sign into Canvas to take an online quiz or test.
 I’m sure you can only imagine my surprise when I logged into the course to discover my first assignment was to set up a blog and twitter.
 I was convinced I had been put into the wrong Canvas course (wouldn’t be the first time it’s happened).
 On top of all of this, there was no textbook.
-In the course modules there was a list of terms and a long list of links to different topics (i.e. nature and nurture, genetics and sexuality, the uniqueness of humans – just to name a few).
+In the course ‘modules’ page there was a list of terms and a long list of links to different topics (i.e. nature and nurture, genetics and sexuality, the uniqueness of humans – just to name a few).
 At first glance there appeared to be no set structure – just a pick a topic and write about it.
 ‘But how am I going to learn BIOLOGY this way?’
 I remember frantically asking myself as I scrambled to make sense of the course that I had specifically requested to be in.

-I spent my lunch breaks looking up articles and trying to form a connection between the random topics on the modules page.
+I spent my lunch breaks looking up articles and trying to form a connection between the random topics on the ‘modules’ page.
 My brain was racking.
 “I’m a 4.0 student I should be able to do this.
-It’s just a stupid blog post!”
-I remember yelling at myself at two o’clock in the morning when the post was due and I still didn’t have a topic.
+It’s just a stupid blog post!”, I remember yelling at myself at two o’clock in the morning when the post was due and I still didn’t have a topic.
 This mounted frustration produced a ‘screw this’ attitude that resulted in me just reading one of the articles and ‘writing something about it’.

 NOW I was getting it.
 I was linking the Biology to my personal life which was my inspiration and in doing this I found more links (a genetic link) that I continued to explore even further in my next post.
 It was all starting to come together.
 I was figuring out ways to upgrade my blog and add my portfolio to it.
 I spent more time making my blog look nicer.
 I was having conversations and connections with professionals on my blog and on twitter.
 It was all making sense.
 So what changed?
 My mentality and approach.